 Alabama Career Center System staff ensures youth are provided full and accurate information concerning available WIOA and non-WIOA Training Services, to include Eligible Training Providers.
-Providers and available training services are listed on the Eligible Training Provider List (ETPL) at www.etpl.alabama.gov and found on the Alabama JobLink website that is bookmarked for easy customer access in the Career Center's Resource Area.
+Providers and available training services are listed on the Eligible Training Provider List (ETPL) at www.etpl.alabama.gov and found on the Alabama JobLink website that is bookmarked for easy customer access in the Career

+Center's Resource Area.
 Youth should participate in training programs that are directly linked to employment opportunities either in the immediate area or in another area to which they are willing to relocate.

-To be eligible for youth services an individual must be 16 - 24 years of age and must be either an In-School Youth (ISY) or an Out-of-School Youth (OSY).
-(Attachment F).
-Once eligibility is established, the youth is enrolled into WIOA Youth Services because, unlike Adult and Dislocated Worker, the eligibility determination is considered a service.
-The difference in the provision of Youth Services and the provision of Adult and Dislocated Worker Services is the requirement for up-front eligibility determination and registration of youth in order to participate in Youth Services.
-Once registration is accomplished, eligible youth enter a system designed to assist in the development and accomplishment of goals and objectives leading to successful employment, as evidenced by the Individual Service Strategy (ISS), which is developed jointly by the youth and the Case Manager.
-(Attachment G) Case Notes will annotate steps/activities toward the ISS goal and will be entered as they occur into the electronic case file so that all staff and supervisors have access to be able to seamlessly assist the youth.
+To be eligible for youth services an individual must be 16 - 24 years of age and must be either an In-School Youth (ISY) or an Out-of-School Youth (OSY) (Attachment F).
+Once eligibility is established, and the decision is made to enroll the youth, the enrollment date will always be the date of eligibility determination.
+Once registration is accomplished, eligible youth enter a system designed to assist in the development and accomplishment of goals and objectives leading to successful employment, as evidenced by the Individual Service Strategy (ISS), which is developed jointly by the youth and the Case Manager (Attachment G).
+Case Notes will annotate steps/activities toward the ISS goal and will be entered as they occur into the electronic case file so that all staff and supervisors have access to be able to seamlessly assist the youth.
 Registered youth should be asked to read and sign the necessary forms, such as the Customer Agreement Form (Attachment H), WIOA Participant Information Release Form (Attachment I), and WIOA Grievance and Complaint Procedures Form (Attachment J).
 These forms are maintained in the hard copy file.